YMCA Camp Fitch on Lake Erie: Cabents (1986 to Present)

-Cabents house the camp's population during the summer season.
-They have allowed the camp to maintain its tradition of outdoor, tent-style camping while eliminating most of the challenges that come with such accommodations.
-Each cabent unit generally accommodates eight occupants - typically one counselor and seven campers.

-New open air cabins that house 14 campers and 2 staff have replaced cabents for kids under the age of 13.
-The cabins are post and beam construction, built from century old reclaimed douglas fir.
-The cabins feature a half bath and feature two covered porches for camper activities.
+Cabins (2017 to Present)

+In 2017, the camp decided to upgrade its permanent housing from the cabinet to a larger cabin structure of its own unique design.
+Wanting to retain the camp’s tradition of “open air meets enclosed structure”, the new design retains the openness of the previous cabent while incorporating features found in traditional cabins at other camps.
+Cabins sit on a 44-foot by 35-foot foundation with a post and beam construction built from century old reclaimed douglas fir.
+The cabins comprise two separate wings to house campers and staff.
+The sleeping areas nearly double the capacity of the cabents and improve supervision as multiple staff are housed with the campers.
+To maintain the openair feel of a cabent, a large portion of each exterior wall has been left open to allow for a flowing cross breeze from Lake Erie.
+In the event of inclement weather, all-weather siding can be rolled down over the open areas in a similar style to the cabents.
+As of 2024, Camp Fitch has built 16 cabins to house all campers under age 13.
+Its current plans are to eventually build at least 26 in total.

+In addition to improving the camper/staff ratio, the cabins deliver more modern amenities cabents and tents were unable to provide.
+A common area sitting between the housing wings provides a half bath and private changing areas.
+Two covered, open-air porches are located in the front and rear of the cabins and the permanent walls along the foundations keep the cabins insides dry during wet spells.

 International programs

 For several decades members of the international have had a continual presence among the staff and volunteers of Camp Fitch.
 This tradition can trace its roots back to 1972 when the international camp counselor program of the YMCA arranged for a registered nurse from Switzerland to join the staff.

 For the next decade, the camp hosted a few international staff each year; however, in 1984 Camp Fitch was able to begin to expand the number of staff coming from abroad.
 This was primarily due to a close link that had been established between the YMCA España and several YMCAs of Northern Ohio.
 This partnership at first resulted in a small staff exchange program between the two countries.
 By 1987 Camp Fitch's counselor in training program was expanded to actively recruit both Spanish and American youths for staff development.

 Today Camp Fitch still works extensively with YMCA España as well as the YMCA ICCP Program and other international partners to coordinate international camping experiences for foreign children and young adults.
 Every year, Fitch hosts several international staff members, campers and CITs.